virtualansoftware/tutorials/docs/Idaiserver.md

 The API /test is the main endpoint of the Idaiserver.
 It will create your first test, and immediately executes it if you want.
 You can define these parameters in the POST request body as form-data:
-- filestream: the Postman collection of your API with defined test data from step 2.
+- filestream: the Virtualan Collection/Postman collection of your API with defined test data from step 2.
 Mandatory.
 - serverurl: The API url to be tested, like e.g. http://localhost:8080.
 Mandatory.
 - execute: You can immediately exeucte the test.
 Default is true.
 Optional.
 - skipResponseValidation: You can skip the validation of the test response data.
 Default is false.
 Optional.
-- datatype: Value is "POSTMAN".
+- datatype: Value is "Virtualan Collection/Postman".
 Datatype defines the format of the contract.
-    Currently it is only "POSTMAN".
+    Currently it is only "Virtualan Collection/Postman".
 Later further formats will follow (like Excel).
 Optional.

 ### 5. - Create your test with /test POST
 Now calling the /test POST method will create your test configuration.